 Denmark wants to develop the world's first "energy islands", 30 years after creating (in 1991) its pioneering offshore wind industry.
-Let's be clear: these are plans that have been around for some time, but only now have they found momentum, given the global energy situation and the need for energy independence that is growing throughout Europe.
+Let's be clear: they have been around for some time, but only now have they found momentum, given the global energy situation and the need for energy independence that is growing throughout Europe.

-In a statement, the Danish minister for climate, energy and public services Dan Jørgensen he said the country and Europe must be free of fossil fuels as soon as possible.
-To do this, Denmark will continue its transition by “dramatically” increasing the share of renewables.
-Such as?
+In a statement, the Danish minister for climate, energy and public services Dan Jorgensen he said the country and Europe must be free of fossil fuels as soon as possible.
+To do this, Denmark will continue its transition by "dramatically" increasing the share of renewables.
+How?

 Denmark's energy supplies

 The Danish energy mix is currently dominated by wind energy. in 2021, the wind provided almost half of the total electricity production of Denmark.
 A wheel, bioenergy and fossil fuels, some imported from Russia.
 Given the current situation, it is not surprising that the minister announced to want to stop imports of fossil energy as soon as possible.